Muhammad Shahrul Ikram Yaakob: Diplomatic career

 On 12 September 2005, he returned to Malaysia to serve as Undersecretary for the Multilateral Political Division.
 In this capacity, he was responsible for a range of issues including disarmament, non-proliferation, terrorism, transnational organized crime, the Commonwealth, and Malaysia’s engagement with the IAEA.
 From September 2005 to November 2007, he also chaired the National Inter-agency Working Group on Disarmament and Non-Proliferation and the National Inter-Agency Working Group on Export Controls.

 In December 2007, he was appointed as the 2nd Ambassador of Malaysia to the State of Qatar, a position he held until May 2010.
 During his tenure, he also served as the Governor of the Board of Governors of the International Atomic Energy Agency (IAEA) from 2009 to 2010.
 From February to September 2010, he continued to represent Malaysia as Governor and Chairman of the IAEA Board of Governors.

 He was later involved in organizing high-level international dialogues.
 In 2007, he served as Chairman of the Substantive Committee of the Langkawi International Dialogue (LID), when the Ministry of Foreign Affairs of Malaysia hosted the event for the first time.
 He was also part of the Malaysian delegation to the United Nations General Assembly in 2006 and 2007.

 On 11 October 2013, he was appointed Director General of the ASEAN–Malaysia National Secretariat, a post he held until 10 January 2016.

 In January 2019, he served as the Secretary-General of the Ministry of Foreign Affairs of Malaysia, until May 2022, where he succeeded Ramlan Ibrahim.

-In June 2025, he was selected as the 18th Ambassador of Malaysia to the United States, succeeding Mohamed Nazri Abdul Aziz.
+In late May 2025, he was selected as the 18th Ambassador of Malaysia to the United States, succeeding Mohamed Nazri Abdul Aziz.
+In late July 2026, the United States Department of State summoned Muhammad over Malaysia's policy of barring Israeli citizens entry to the country.